 Viet is an artist with a vision to create timeless imageries that touches people’s hearts.
 He is constantly refining his craft and created a brand to what is known to be "Le Vie" today.
 This brand is derived from his name, in which translate from the French language to mean “The Life”.
 This life philosophy is what he looks for in his images.
 As a visual biographer, he seeks to capture authentic imageries that tells life’s beautiful stories.

-Belle Lumière Magazine recently announced Viet as the "2017 Emerging Film Photographer of The Year".
-His beautiful work has been featured in prestigious publications such as Style Me Pretty, Wedding Chicks, and How He Asked by The Knot.
+Recognized by Belle Lumière Magazine as the "2017 Emerging Film Photographer of The Year".
+His beautiful work has been featured in multiple prestigious publications such as Style Me Pretty, Magnolia Rouge, Wedding Chicks, and How He Asked by The Knot.
 He is also a preferred vendor for Magnolia Rouge and Wedding Sparrow, a fine art wedding publication.

 I was introduced to the art world at a very young age.
 At the time, it was used to simply to keep me occupied and out of trouble.
 I soon became more interested in the arts and found these creative outlets a bit therapeutic.
 I begin taking classes and lessons in crocheting, animation, pottery, and even theatre technology.
 It is through these beginnings that provided me with the foundation and inspiration to create the imageries that you see today.